ClouDesire/docusaurus/docs/api-product.md

-In addition to the [standard pricing options](onboarding.md#available-pricing-models) available on every plan, it's possible to define a prepaid pricing model based on the consumer access count to an HTTP endpoint.
+In addition to the [standard pricing options](onboarding.md#available-pricing-models) available on every plan, it's possible to define a prepaid or pay-per-use pricing model based on the consumer access count to an HTTP endpoint.

-### Prepaid HTTP endpoints pricing
+### API endpoints definition

 For every HTTP endpoint that needs to be billed, create a resource with: